-One Medellín expat, Jeff, a physician from the United States, recently shared real-life story after real-life story of other expats who’ve sought health care in this city…
+One Medellín expat we know, Jeff, a physician from the United States, recently shared real-life story after real-life story with us of other expats who’ve sought health care in this city…

 Starting with his own story of seeing a dentist for an annual checkup.

 Jeff scheduled the appointment online through his local insurance provider, he explained, and was charged US$1 for the visit.
 He scheduled a follow-up visit for a cleaning… which, again, cost him US$1.

 Then, Jeff continued, a dental implant with a crown came loose.
 For this he made an appointment with a private, English-speaking dentist who referred him to a specialist.
 The cost of that visit was zero.